privacyidea/privacyidea/doc/installation/ubuntu.rst

 .. index:: ubuntu

 There are ready made packages for Ubuntu.

-Up to privacyIDEA 2.23 packages are available for Ubuntu 14.04 LTS and 16.04 LTS [#ubuntu1604]_.
-These are available via a public ppa repository [#ppa]_.
+For older releases of privacyIDEA up to version 2.23, packages for Ubuntu 14.04 LTS and Ubuntu 16.04 LTS are available in a public ppa repository [#ppa]_.

-Starting with privacyIDEA 3.0 packages are available for Ubuntu 16.04LTS and 18.04LTS not in PPA but in a new repository [#ubuntu1804]_.
+Packages for recent releases of privacyIDEA starting from version 3.0 are available from a new repository for Ubuntu 16.04 LTS and 18.04 LTS [#ubuntu1604]_.

 Installing privacyIDEA 3.0 or higher ....................................